 Client discovery calls are essential for independent businesses to determine if there’s a good fit with potential clients.
-It also gives you more information to close a sale and book the project.
+It also gives you more information to close the sale or book the project.
 To make the call successful, use these tips and tools.

 Client discovery calls are an important step in the sales process, especially for independent businesses.
-This isn’t just because discovery calls determine good customer fit — though that’s certainly their main goal.
+This isn’t just because discovery calls determine whether the customer is a good fit—though that’s certainly their main goal.

 It’s because smaller service providers already have limited time and resources to spare for every potential client.
 Each discovery call ideally should lead to a concrete sales opportunity if there’s a good match with your services.

-Use these tips to ensure you’re getting the most out of each call.
+Use these tips to ensure you’re getting the most out of each call; plus, hear from other independent business owners about how they conduct their discovery sessions.

 Jump to: